sdr-enthusiasts/docker-vesselalert/README.md

 ## Up-and-Running with Docker Compose
 An example `docker-compose.yml` can be found [here](docker-compose.yml).

-Make sure to map the `/data` directory to a volume, as per the example [here](docker-compose.yml) file.
+Make sure to map the `/data` directory to a volume, as per the [example file](docker-compose.yml).
 If you forget to do this, the ships database will be erased upon container recreation, and a new notification will be sent for every ship that is heard after restart.
 This will probably spam your Mastodon account!

 ## Runtime Environment Variables